 In the 1990s, Stan Lawson expanded his family's business legacy by launching a hotel, restaurant, and entertainment venue.
 He also operated a grocery store and acquired residential and commercial real estate, demonstrating operational discipline, hands-on leadership, and a long-term commitment to scalable growth.

-In addition to his business experience, Richard has made meaningful contributions to civic and housing advancement in Dauphin County.
-He served on the board of the Harrisburg Fair Housing Council, a nonprofit organization that has empowered more than 14,000 individuals and families to achieve homeownership through first-time buyer education and down payment assistance programs.
+Beyond business, his civic leadership includes serving on the board of the Harrisburg Fair Housing Council, a nonprofit that has empowered over 14,000 individuals and families with homeownership education and down payment assistance.

 At APEX, our track record is built on direct ownership, and hands-on execution.
 With $5 million already under management and two decades of operational experience, we've developed the discipline, systems, and accountability required to scale responsibly and deliver stable returns.